Jump to Content

 Salary: $8.50/hr

-Responsibilities: The Mammal Department at Riverbanks Zoo and Garden is proud to offer an internship experience for qualified students or recent graduates.
+The Mammal Department at Riverbanks Zoo and Garden is proud to offer paid internship experience for qualified students or recent graduates during the summer season.
 The purpose of an internship in our Mammal Department is to gain an in-depth knowledge and understanding of Riverbank’s mission and how it is achieved through various functions and operations throughout the zoo and garden.
 While interning with the Mammal Department you will observe and participate in the overall operation of the zoological facility.
 You will gain exposure to other departments that support the individual function and goals of the Mammal Department.
 During your internship at Riverbanks, you will be exposed to a variety of management styles and approaches.

 • Assist with daily maintenance of farm animal and ambassador animal enclosures and exhibits.
-Animals include goats, ducks, turkey, alpaca, doves, turtles, tortoises, snakes, chinchilla, tenrec, lizards, and three banded armadillo.
+Animals include goats, ducks, turkey, alpaca, doves, turtles, tortoises, snakes, chinchilla, tenrec, lizards, and three banded armadillos.

 • Learn about animal nutrition- prepare and distribute diets.